microsoft/MicroHack/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/walkthrough/challenge-6/solution.md

 Please ensure that you successfully passed [challenge 3](../../Readme.md#challenge-3) before continuing with this challenge.

-This challenge is kind of special because it is not in the flow of the other challenges because you are not looking anymore to the cloud native and "protect in Azure" perspective.
-It is more the view from an existing on-prem environment and you are trying to protect you resources with the perspective "protect to Azure".
+This challenge is kind of special because it is not in the flow of the other challenges since you are not looking anymore to the cloud native and "protect in Azure" perspective.
+It is more the view from an existing on-prem environment and you are trying to protect your resources with the perspective "protect to Azure".

 - If you want to setup your own environment with Nested Virtualization you can use the following link:
     - [Template virtual machine in Azure Lab Services](https://learn.microsoft.com/en-us/azure/lab-services/how-to-enable-nested-virtualization-template-vm-using-script)